jooaodanieel/dk-assist/README.md

 First, ensure you have `libcrypt.so.1` available in your system.

-Then head to [releases][releases] page, download the latest `dk-assist-<OS>-latest.kexe` and store into your project's root directory.
-Just make sure it is executable :) And we suggest you call it `dk-assist`
+Then head to [releases][releases] page, download the latest `dk-assist-<OS>-latest.kexe` and store into within your `$PATH`.
+We suggest you call it `dk-assist`, and make sure it is executable :) You can also store it in a project's roots directory, but then you'll have to call it `./dk-assist` instead of calling it directly.

 If you're interested in building it manually,